August 27th, 1961– Tom Ford:

 I would be very pleased to be snowed-in at a mountain cabin for a few days with Ford.
 I would try my best to leave him inspired.
 He is Daniel Craig‘s designer of choice and that is all the endorsement I really need.

 Ford moved from Austin to NYC to study Interior Architecture at Parsons’ The New School For Design.
 During that era, Ford was known to hang out at the legendary Studio 54.
 The club’s disco-era glamour would become a major influence on his designs.

-“I didn’t realize I was gay until I moved to New York.
+“I didn’t realise I was gay until I moved to New York.
 I was 17 and I just went crazy.”

 Ford lived in Paris in the mid-1980s, where he worked as an intern at Chloé.
 The job involved sending clothes out on photo shoots, which began his love of fashion.
 He spent his final year at Parsons’ studying fashion, but still graduated with a degree in architecture.

 In the 1990s, Ford worked as creative director of Gucci, turning around that venerable house from bankruptcy to huge profits.
 He then acquired The House Of Yves Saint Laurent (YSL) in 1999, again, serving as its creative director.
 He left in 2004 to start his own company with a line of women’s and menswear, eyewear, and accessories.

 Last year, Ford was named one of GQ‘s 50 Best Dressed Men and CFDA’s Fashion Award for Menswear Designer Of The Year.
 His designs for men and women are classic, deceptively simple, sophisticated and above all, sexually seductive.